How to Read Emotional Angst in Manhua Without Dropping the Story: A Reader Strategy Guide for Surviving “The Knife” Arcs

 6. Rotate Emotional Intensity

-Reading multiple high-angst stories simultaneously amplifies emotional fatigue.
+Reading multiple high-angst stories at once increases emotional fatigue.

 7. Identify the “Break Point” Before Dropping